opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 > go through the list of to be supported git commands and be more thorough in analysis of perf
 > ideally benchmark some commands

 We can also potentially delegate some heavy git operations to a web worker.
 To run some things in parallel and not block the main and only JS thread.
-But having said above, it won't be needed.
-But the option of offloading IO or computational work to web worker and waiting for response is there if we ever need it.
+Given the explanation presented in the previous section, this option should not be needed.
+However, offloading IO or computational work to web worker and waiting for response is possible if needed.

 #### Q: Does it make sense to run Isomoprphic Git and/or file system in a web worker?

 No, for above reason.
 It's not worth the complexity and there is no need for it.

-#### Q: How difficult would it be to add those commands?
+#### Q: How difficult would it be to add missing commands?

 Hard to predict but Isomorphic Git has some active contributors still.
 For example [abortMerge](https://github.com/isomorphic-git/isomorphic-git/pull/1744) was added recently.